szucsatti/db-java-stream/README.md

 # db-java-stream

-A sample project that streams data from database in a memory-efficient way using java 8 streams and Spliterator.
+A sample project that streams data from database in a memory-efficient way using java 8 streams and spliterator.